-5 Summary and Conclusions
+4 Summary and Conclusions

-The time courses of ambient benzene level and benzene discharge were investigated.
-The rate of decrease of the ambient benzene level was around 15-30 % per two years from FY 1997 to FY 1999.
-The discharge data of benzene were found to be decreased by 25% from 1997 to 1999.
-The change of the ambient benzene level was well explained by the change of the discharge data.
-Risk reduction due to the reduction of benzene discharge was estimated to be 17 cases per year.
+The time course of ambient benzene level and benzene discharge was investigated.
+The rate of decrease of ambient benzene level was around 15-30 % per two years from FY 1997 to FY 1999.
+The discharge data of benzene was found to be decreased by 25% from 1997 to 1999.
+Risk reduction due to the regulation of benzene content in gasoline as predicted in our previous report was shown to be adequate.

-6 Acknowledgments
+5 Acknowledgments